austinmilt/tap-cash/README.md

 It's like Venmo, but Solana, but USDC

 ## Getting Started

+### Install Dependencies
-Follow these directions https://reactnative.dev/docs/environment-setup but skip Creating a new application
+Follow these directions https://reactnative.dev/docs/environment-setup but skip Creating a new application.

+In a terminal in the project directory run `npm install`

+Set your environment `JAVA_HOME` to the location of the JRE, e.g. `"C:\Program Files\Android\Android Studio\jre"`

 ### Starting the App (Windows)
 You must have run the setup steps already.